 The Transcarotid Arterial Sheath with Uber-FlexTM Angled Tip consists of an 8 Fr.
 Arterial Sheath and an Arterial Dilator (see Figure 2).
-The tip of the Sheath is available in straight or angled tip configurations as designated on the product label.
 The Transcarotid Arterial Sheath permits access to the common carotid artery (CCA), and includes the following features:

 - A radiopaque tip which allows visualization of the sheath tip under fluoroscopy. - Printed centimeter markers to measure sheath insertion depth. - A removable Sheath Stopper, which prevents the Arterial Sheath from entering more than 2.5 cm into the artery.
-The body of the Sheath Stopper has suture grooves for which sutures maybe placed across for sheath stability. - A Hemostasis Valve on the proximal end of the Sheath to provide hemostasis after Dilator removal and to allow introduction of interventional devices into the Sheath. - An Extension Tube which extends the Hemostasis Valve of the Arterial Sheath away from the radiation field. - Suture Eyelets for securement of the Arterial Sheath. - An Arterial Side Arm with Stopcock to permit saline prep, contrast injection and aspiration. - An Arterial Stopcock which connects the Arterial Sheath to the Flow Controller via a "quick connect" type fitting.
+The body of the Sheath Stopper has suture grooves for which sutures may be placed across for sheath stability. - A Hemostasis Valve on the proximal end of the Sheath to provide hemostasis after Dilator removal and to allow introduction of interventional devices into the Sheath. - An Extension Tube which extends the Hemostasis Valve of the Arterial Sheath away from the radiation field. - Suture Eyelets for securement of the Arterial Sheath. - An Arterial Side Arm with Stopcock to permit saline prep, contrast injection, and aspiration. - An Arterial Stopcock which connects the Arterial Sheath to the Flow Controller via a "quick connect" type fitting.
 The handle on the Arterial Stopcock is used to shunt flow once the Arterial Sheath is connected to the Flow Controller.